Skip to content

 Fire Safety

 All fire safety equipment is for emergency use only.
-Tampering with, damaging or removal of fire safety equipment, setting off and/or reporting a false alarm is a misdemeanor and a violation of state and University regulations.
-Disciplinary action may include expulsion from the University, minimum $300.00 fine and/or up to six months in jail.
+Tampering with, damaging or removal of fire safety equipment, setting off and/or reporting a false alarm is unlawful and a violation of state and University regulations.
+Disciplinary action may include expulsion from the University, a fine and/or criminal conviction.

-USA Maintenance and/or University Environmental Health & Safety department will conduct periodic inspections.
+University staff will conduct periodic fire equipment and system inspections.
 Residents will be charged for any damages, missing equipment and all associated costs.

-Fire Suppression Equipment - It is the resident's responsibility to know where fire extinguishers are located in a building.
-If a fire extinguisher is missing, has been tampered with, or has been used, notify the Maintenance Office immediately (801.581.8668).
+Residents are encouraged to know where fire extinguishers and emergency exits are located in a building.
+If a fire extinguisher is missing, has been tampered with, or has been used; or, if an exit sign is broken or unlit, please notify the Maintenance Office immediately at 801.581.8668.

 Cedar Apartments